floridahackers/fh-initiatives/proposals/fh_discord.md

 ## Media

 <!-- How are you preparing to deliver your community impact project? -->
-Endorsing a Florida Hackers discord at every FL hackathon starting with ShellHacks could help grow the community exponentially
+Endorsing the existence of a Florida Hackers discord at every FL hackathon starting with ShellHacks will help the community grow significantly.
 <!-- What are you going to do to prepare to deliver the content? -->
 Create a pull request to change the florida hackers site to have a discord invite link
 ## Timeline